uchicago-2023-capp30122/30122-project-redistricting-redux/README.md

-This is an actual README for the redistricting redux project.

-To run this from the command line, type `poetry shell` to instantiate a poetry shell, then type `poetry run python redistricting_redux`.
+To run this project from the command line, type `poetry shell` to instantiate a poetry shell, then type `poetry run python redistricting_redux`.
 That will call `__main__.py`, which in turn calls `app.py`.
+If necessary, input command `poetry install` first to get dependencies set up.

 As of now, you CANNOT use `python3 -m...`; it WILL NOT work.